-When you are planning a trip to Israel, you do not want to forget about souvenirs.
-There are quite a few different things to buy in Israel, whether Jewish, Christian or Muslim related religious souvenirs or typically Mediterranean or Middle Eastern souvenirs.
+When you are planning a trip to Israel, you do not want to forget about Israeli souvenirs.
+There are quite a few different things to buy in Israel, whether Jewish, Christian or Muslim-related religious souvenirs or typically Mediterranean or Middle Eastern souvenirs.
 What to buy in Israel is going to depend on your interests and whether you want something to display at home, or perhaps something edible that you can share with your friends and family after your visit to the Holy Land.

 What to Buy in Israel

 The Eliat stone derives its name from the city of Eliat, where it was once mined.
 It is the national stone of Israel and is sometimes referred to as the King Solomon stone.
 The stones make beautiful jewelry and make great gifts from Jerusalem.
-Whether you have one set in a ring or earrings, there are plenty of shops in Israel to buy Eliat stone jewellry.
+Whether you have one set in a ring or earrings, there are plenty of shops in Israel to buy Eliat stone jewelry.

 Dead Sea Salt and Mud

-The Dead Sea is well known for its high concentration of mineral rich waters and the healing properties that come with it.
+The Dead Sea is well known for its high concentration of mineral-rich waters and the healing properties that come with it.
 Whether it is salt, soaps, lotions or Dead Sea mud, this is one of the things to buy from Israel for anyone who wants to improve their skin, treat acne, and treat psoriasis.
 Even if these claims are not true, after covering yourself in the mineral-rich mud and bathing in the Dead Sea my skin felt great for days.
-The Dead Sea also makes a great place for instagrammable photos in Israel and Jordan.
+The Dead Sea also makes a great place for Instagrammable photos in Israel and Jordan.

 Hebrew Name Necklaces

-If you are wondering what to buy in Israel for someone who likes jewelry, a hebrew name necklace makes a unique souvenir.
-After listening to the language and seeing it on signs all over Israel, a hebrew name necklace will bring fond memories of your time in the Holy Land.
+If you are wondering what to buy in Israel for someone who likes jewelry, a Hebrew name necklace makes a unique souvenir.
+After listening to the language and seeing it on signs all over Israel, a Hebrew name necklace will bring fond memories of your time in the Holy Land.

 Christian Holy Land Jewelry

 Whether you are looking for a traditional cross necklace or beautiful rings or cross earrings, buying a piece of Christian fashion in the Holy Land is a popular choice.
-If you are Christian and want to know what to buy in Israel, a stunning piece of jewellery is a great option.
+If you are Christian and want to know what to buy in Israel, a stunning piece of jewelry is a great option.
 If you are not yet headed to the Holy Land, you can pick up some nice jewelry here.

 Olive Wood Carvings

-The olive tree is native to the Holy Land where it has been planted an cultivated for thousands of years.
+The olive tree is native to the Holy Land where it has been planted and cultivated for thousands of years.
 The olive branch has been seen as a symbol of peace and goodwill.
 The Bible makes many references to olives and olive oil and the olive branch.
-Wondering why you should buy something made from Olive Wood without damaging these important trees.
-Well, most olive wood carvings are made from the pruning of the olive trees, which is an essential process for healthier growth of the tree.
+Wondering why you should buy something made from Olive Wood without damaging these important trees?
+Well, most olive wood carvings are made from the pruning of the olive trees, which is an essential process for the healthier growth of the tree.

 Armenian Pottery is famous around the world for its striking bold colors, and hand-painted designs.
-Armenian pottery is known for its high quality designs, whether traditional Christian scenes or ornate hamsa creations.
+Armenian pottery is known for its high-quality designs, whether traditional Christian scenes or ornate hamsa creations.
 Whether you are looking for a mosaic or a beautifully painted piece, you will find plenty of shops in Jerusalem and all over Israel that sell Armenian pottery.

 Kippah Jewish Souvenirs